Distilled Spirits Tax Return

 If you did not receive bottled or packaged distilled spirits from your own bottling or packaging department during this reporting period, select No.

-Did you purchase or receive bottled or packaged distilled spirits from other licensed distilled spirits manufacturers or importers in California during this reporting period?
-(Schedule 241-A)
+Did you purchase or receive bottled or packaged distilled spirits from other licensed distilled spirits manufacturers, importers, or wholesalers in California during this reporting period?
+(CDTFA-241-A)

-If you purchased or received bottled or packaged distilled spirits from licensed distilled spirits manufacturers or importers in California during this reporting period, select Yes.
+If you purchased or received bottled or packaged distilled spirits from licensed distilled spirits manufacturers, importers, or wholesalers in California during this reporting period, select Yes.

-If you did not purchase or receive bottled or packaged distilled spirits from licensed distilled spirits manufacturers or importers in California during this reporting period, select No.
+If you did not purchase or receive bottled or packaged distilled spirits from licensed distilled spirits manufacturers, importers, or wholesalers in California during this reporting period, select No.

 Did you import bottled or packaged distilled spirits into California during this reporting period?
-(Schedule 242-A)
+(CDTFA-242-A)

-Note: Returns from out-of-state should be included in schedule 242-A.
+Note: Returns from out-of-state should be included in CDTFA-242-A, Distilled Spirits Imported into California (schedule).

 If you imported bottled or packaged distilled spirits into California during this reporting period, select Yes.